sheynkman-lab/Long-Read-Proteogenomics/README.md

 1. `Data versioning` (of primary importance): In S3 or GS buckets, data can be overwritten for the same path at any point, possibly breaking the pipeline.
 2. `Cost`: These datasets are tiny but the principle stays: The less storage the better
 3. `Access`: Most users of the pipeline can most easily access `ZENODO` and will be able to use the data.
 AWS and GCP has an entry barriers.

 Details on how these data were transferred and moved from `AWS S3:` buckets are described in the [`AWS to Zenodo`](https://github.com/sheynkman-lab/Long-Read-Proteogenomics/blob/main/AWStoZenodo.md) markdown document in this repository.

-## Using Zenodo

-To make the data more accessible and FAIR, the indexed files were transferred to Zenodo using [`zenodo-upload`](https://github.com/jhpoelen/zenodo-upload) from the `University of Virginia's Gloria Sheynkman Lab` Amazon `S3` buckets.

-The data were prepared and stored in the development of the `Sheynkman Lab Long-read Proteogenomics Pipeline`

-Using Nextflow, configuration items can access locations in Google Compute Platform (GCP) buckets (`gs://`), Amazon Web Services (AWS) buckets (`s3://`) and Zenodo locations (`https://`) seamlessly.

-The main reasons why ZENODO vs AWS S3: or GCP GS: are:

-1. `Data versioning`: (number 1 important reason), In S3 or GS, data can be overwritten for the same path at any point possibly breaking the pipeline.
-2. `Cost`: These data are tiny but the principle stays: The less storage the better
-3. `Access`: Most reviewers, readers of the pipeline and paper will know `ZENODO` and will be able to use the data, AWS and GCP has an entry barrier for many.

-Details on how these data were transferred and moved from `AWS S3:` buckets are described in the [`AWS to Zenodo`](https://github.com/sheynkman-lab/Long-Read-Proteogenomics/blob/main/AWStoZenodo.md) markdown document in this repository.